lfedgeai/AegisEdgeAI/README.md

 - Python 3.11+
 - Software TPM (swtpm) - no hardware TPM required
 - TPM2 tools installed
+- all the code is in the edge-ai directory

 ### Software TPM (swtpm) Setup